I get this question often. What’s the Google PM interview process? How should I prepare?

 Step 1.
 Submit your resume / Get referred

-A few articles mentions that Google receives over 2 million resumes each year , maybe as high as 3 million in 2014 .
+Google receives millions of resumes a year , as high as 3 million in 2014 and increasing.

 You’d be surprised at how many resumes are never looked at just because a computer system wasn’t able to parse out the information properly.